langchain4j/langchain4j/langchain4j-oracle/README.md

 The builder provides two other methods that allow to create an index on the embedding column and configure the use of exact or approximate search.

+For more information about Oracle AI Vector Search refer to the [documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/vecse/overview-ai-vector-search.html).

 ## Running the Test Suite
 By default, integration tests will